 4. Fender Deluxe Molded ABS

 Who knows Teles and Strats better than anyone?
 Of course its Fender, their creator.
-Fender has issued a special guitar case the Deluxe Molded ABS, that is flight-ready and it is rock solid and will protect your instrument for years, and I reckon this will be the last guitar case you buy if you have one guitar that is.
+Fender has issued a special case the Deluxe Molded ABS, that is flight-ready and it is rock solid and will protect your instrument for years, and I reckon this will be the last case you buy if you have one guitar that is.

 The Fender Deluxe Molded ABS has a rectangular shape and weighs just 6.6-pounds that is amazing for a flight case as those tend to get pretty heavy.
 But this custom made Deluxe model is perfect.